Water and Waste Disposal Grants to Alleviate Health Risks on Tribal Lands and Colonias

 - Rural areas and towns with populations of 10,000 or less

-Grant amounts are not stated.
+Grant amounts are based on need.

 Matching funds are encouraged, but a 100% grant may be offered in some circumstances.